xnvme/xnvme/docs/contributing/contributing-process.rst

    - By adding ``Signed-off-by``, you indicate that you agree to the `DCO`_

-Take a look at the commit history (``git log --follow <files>``), for the files you are changing, that should give you an idea of the "component" prefix(es) as well as the other items on the list above.
+Take a look at the commit history (``git log --follow <files>``), for the files you are changing, that should give you an idea of the "component" as well as the other items on the list above.

 .. _Discord: https://discord.com/invite/XCbBX9DmKf
 .. _Fork: https://github.com/xnvme/xnvme/fork